 5. Some IT-Security service providers marketed all their staff as having various certifications but the truth was that only some actually had these certifications and the rest of the technical folks were either in non-IT-security-related roles or had little actual experience in IT-security matters.
 By extending the certifications of a few members of a project team to cover the entire project team, some offenders took advantage of the trust extended by their customers.

 All this added up to a situation where many certifications were being awarded on the basis of head-knowledge only and not practical assessment, which was detrimental to what employers wanted and needed: proving that professionals were able to apply practical knowledge and practical skills to any situation.

-Our Founders, as IT-Security Practitioners, decided that only certifications with intense lab-based training during the conducting of the course AND practical lab-based examination to determine whether the student could apply the knowledge learnt, would maintain their value and be a benefit, not a liability to the IT-Security Professional Community.
+Our Founders, as cybersecurity practitioners, decided that only certifications with practical lab-based training during the conducting of the course AND practical lab-based certification examination to determine whether a candidate could apply the knowledge learnt would maintain their value and be a benefit, not a liability to the cybersecurity practitioner community.